Travis Oates

 Travis Oates is an American voice actor.
-He continued the role of Piglet in My Friends Tigger & Pooh and other Winnie the Pooh-related media after the passing of John Fiedler in 2005.
+He was born in Modesto, California.
+He took over the voice role of Piglet in Disney's Winnie the Pooh-related media after the death of the original voice actor John Fiedler in 2005.
+Oates started voicing Piglet in Pooh's Heffalump Halloween Movie as an understudy actor for Fiedler finishing his recording work due to his death during production, and he later became the character's official voice actor full time beginning with Kingdom Hearts II and continuing in other Winnie the Pooh productions.
 He and Jim Cummings were the only two voice actors to return for the 2011 film.
 He also was one of the original co-hosts of the G4TV original program Arena, a competitive gaming show with Wil Wheaton in 2002.
 Oates owns and manages the ACME Comedy Theatre in Costa Mesa, California.
 He directed the 2014 film Don't Blink.